olumpeter/web-projects/3-quick-hummus-recipe/README.md

-# A webpage containing a quick hummus recipe using HTML
+# Building a webpage containing a quick hummus recipe using HTML

 ## What is this about?
 <p>This projects helps you to actively learn HTML text fundamentals that includes:</p>